-- 5.1 Corporation Members are collectively responsible for observing the duties set out in the Conditions of Funding Agreement which the College has entered into with the ESFA as a condition of receiving public funds.
-A brief summary of the ESFA's funding framework is set out in Appendix 6. - Although the ESFA is the main provider of funds to the College, Corporation Members should note that they are also responsible for the proper use of income derived from other sources, such as the Office for Students (OfS), and for the control and monitoring of expenditure of such income, in order to meet the requirements of the relevant funding body and public audit.
-Where funding is received directly from OfS the College will have an agreement with OfS, as set out in the OfS's terms and conditions of funding, which confirms the basis on which such funding is provided.
-Where OfS funding is received indirectly via a collaboration with an OfS funded institution such funding will be subject to obligations contained in the memorandum of co-operation between the College and that institution. - 5.3 As accounting officer for the ESFA, its Chief Executive is directly responsible and accountable to Parliament for ensuring that the uses to which the ESFA puts it funds are consistent with the purposes for which the funds were given and comply with the conditions attached to them.
+- 5.1 Corporation Members are collectively responsible for observing the duties set out in the Conditions of Funding Agreement which the College has entered into with the DfE as a condition of receiving public funds and Managing Public Money. - 5.2 All Governors should ensure that they have reviewed and are familiar with the Funding Agreement and financial guidance that can be found in the College Financial Handbook. - 5.3 Although the DfE is the main provider of funds to the College, Corporation Members should note that they are also responsible for the proper use of income derived from other sources, such as the Office for Students (OfS), and for the control and monitoring of expenditure of such income in order to meet the requirements of the relevant funding body and public audit.
+Where funding is received directly from the OfS the College will have an agreement with the OfS, as set out in the OfS's terms and conditions of funding, which confirms the basis on which such funding is provided.
+Where OfS funding is received indirectly via a collaboration with an OfS funded institution, such funding will be subject to obligations contained in the memorandum of co-operation between the College and that institution.

+5.4 The Secretary of State is directly responsible and accountable to Parliament for ensuring that the uses to which the DfE puts it funds are consistent with the purposes for which the funds were given and comply with the conditions attached to them.
 The Principal, as accounting officer for the College, is also directly responsible and accountable to Parliament, through the Committee of Public Accounts, for the effective stewardship by the College of public funds.
-The Principal may be required to appear before the Committee of Public Accounts, alongside the ESFA Chief Executive, to give an account of the use made by the College of such funds.
+The Principal may be required to appear before the Committee of Public Accounts, alongside the Secretary of State, to give an account of the use made by the College of such funds.
 The Corporation is accountable to Parliament for ensuring the financial health of the College, and to the Courts for ensuring that the College is conducted in accordance with the Education Acts and the general law.